codeforsanjose/open-disclosure/redis_api/README.md

 Making calls to the API
 -
 You can send requests to the proper endpoints by using `curl`.
-All endpoints are currently located in `routes.py`
+All endpoints are currently located in `routes.py`.
+Since the API's main purpose is to serve data from Redis, it only supports `GET` requests.

 Example calls: